 Did you know many of our everyday foods are inspired by military meals?
-As we enjoy our food and observe Remembrance Day (Canada and UK) or Veteran Day (USA), let’s not forget the brave men and women who serve our nations.
+Let’s not forget the brave men and women who serve our nations as we enjoy our food and observe Remembrance Day or Veteran Day.

-In an archive of World War Two memories, British veteran, Tony Bennett wrote a review of his rations on his deployment in Burma.
+British veteran Tony Bennett in an archive of World War Two memories wrote a review of his rations on his deployment in Burma.
 “When I first had a “K” ration – on a scheme in Shillong – I thought it was good.
 Maybe it was, compared with the sandwiches the Mess usually provided.”

 “K” ration was an American ration which often included a can of Spam (processed meat).
-Bennett commented the Australian ration was better than the “K” as it came with tea tablets, sugar, milk powder and offered more meal varieties.
+Bennett commented the Australian ration was better than the “K”.
+It came with tea tablets, sugar, milk powder and offered more meal varieties.
 He thought the British Jungle Ration (which he believed was made mainly in Canada) was excellent.

 Field Rations to Convenience Foods

-“Rat-au-van” (rat that has been run over by a van) is a dish that Baldrick offered to Blackadder in the BBC comedy series, Blackadder Goes Forth.
-MRE is a lightweight, individually-packed combat ration first served in the 1980s replacing canned meals.
+“Rat-au-van” means a rat that has been run over by a van.
+It’s a dish that Baldrick offered to Blackadder in the BBC comedy series, Blackadder Goes Forth.
+MRE is a lightweight, individually-packed combat ration.
+It was first served in the 1980s to replace canned meals.

 The Reason Behind the Occasion

-As we approach Remembrance or Veterans Day, we are again reminded of the brave men and women who serve our nations.
+As we observe Remembrance Day (Canada and UK) or Veterans Day (USA), we are again reminded of the brave men and women who serve our nations.
 Let us not forget to honour and support them, and their families.

 How You Can Honour and Support Veterans?